deshpan4/LIFT/README.md

 # LIFT:
 ## LncRNA Identification and Function prediction Tool
-This document provides technical description of the LIFT pipeline for identification, genomic annotation and function prediction of long non-coding RNAs (lncRNAs) based on time-series RNA-Seq data.
+This document provides technical description of the LIFT pipeline for identification, genomic annotation and function prediction of long non-coding RNAs (lncRNAs) based on RNA-Seq data.
-## Getting Started
-These instructions will help you to run LIFT from linux environment.
-The LIFT framework consists of two modules:
-* LncRNA Identification Module (LIM)
-* Function prediction Module (FPM)
-LIM performs the following tasks:
-* Feature Extraction
-* Classification of coding and non-coding RNAs
-* Optimization of the selected features
-* Genomic annotation of the predicted lncRNAs
-FPM performs following tasks:
-* Generation of lncRNA-protein co-expression similarity (LPCS) matrix
-* Generation of protein-protein interaction matrix
-* Generation of protein-function matrix
-* Function prediction of the lncRNAs
 ## Download
 Use git clone:
 ```